 Firstly, it should be highlighted that the GALIAT 6+7 project included the first nutritional intervention trial with population implemented in Galicia.
 As mentioned in the introduction, the participation of citizens in R&D&I projects in the region is very limited.
 Thus, the project can be considered an initial but significant step that may contribute to opening citizens' minds (as well as researchers' minds) to participate in similar studies in the future.
 In terms of the benefit for the companies, the intervention study was an additional channel to promote their products among the local population, and even in some cases to test the acceptance of some new products (as was the case of the prebiotic drink with kefir and enriched in functional compounds developed by Quescrem).
 This is of course a very valuable outcome for the companies.
-Having said that, it was challenging for the companies to identify a way to capitalise (in terms of revenues for the companies that involve similar types of nutritional or health interventions in their projects.
+Having said that, it was challenging for the companies to identify a way to capitalise (in terms of revenues for the company) the health results of the intervention study.
+This challenge might discourage companies in starting activities that involve similar types of nutritional or health interventions in their projects.

-Furthermore, the project contributed to the advancement of business-to-business and businessuniversity R&D&I collaboration practices in the region.
+Furthermore, the project contributed to the advancement of business-to-business and business-university R&D&I collaboration practices in the region.
 Although in the present is common that companies participate in collaborative R&D&I projects, the number and diversity of partners in the GALIAT consortium represented a higher level of difficulty for innovation and collaboration management, compared to more usual projects.
 In this regard, it should be mentioned that the